Russell-S-Harper/FLT/README.md

 ---

-If you have any questions and/or suggestions, would like to discuss commercial distribution rights, or if you find FLT useful for your project, we encourage you to reach out to:
+If you have any questions and/or suggestions, would like to discuss commercial distribution rights, or if you find FLT useful for your project, feel free to contact:

 Russell Harper